Wednesday, April 30, 2014

 1 tsp dried basil 1/4 tsp red pepper flakes optional

-I like to add a lot of mushrooms to my Italian Chicken for many reasons.
+Pair it with whole wheat pasta, quinoa, or my personal twist on pasta – thinly sliced zucchini.
+I add a lot of mushrooms to my Italian Chicken for many reasons.
 One is I love mushrooms but they are also very good for you.
 Here are 5 reasons you should eat mushrooms.

 Boost your Immune System